goodguyry/AriaComponents/README.md

 depending on the context, may simplify and/or improve UX.

 General module documentation is at [`src/shared/modules/`](src/shared/modules/).
-Some compoennts have additional documentation within their local modules directory.
+Some components have additional documentation within their local modules directory.

 ## Contributing

-`npm run watch`
+`npm run dev`
 Run Jest and watch files for changes.

-`npm run dev`
-Run Webpack in `development` mode and Jekyll serve the example page at http://127.0.0.1:8080/AriaComponents/

-`npm run build`
-Run Webpack in `production` mode.
-This is required prior to merging to ensure assets are ready for GitHub Pages.
+Check `npm run` for more.

 [npmjs-img]: https://badge.fury.io/js/aria-components.svg
 [npmjs]: https://badge.fury.io/js/aria-components